-Five questions for the Seahawks in preseason game number two at Minnesota
+Five questions for the Seahawks in preseason game No. 2 against the Minnesota Vikings

 Probably for at least a little while Sunday against at Minnesota, though coach Pete Carroll decided to play it vague as can be during his last media availability of the week on Friday, declining to say exactly what the team’s plan is.

-Carroll, though, had earlier said to expect many of those who sat out Seattle’s preseason opening win against Denver to get on the field, including Wilson, who for the first time in his career did not play in a preseason opener.
+Carroll, though, had earlier said to expect many of those who sat out Seattle’s preseason-opening win against Denver to get on the field, including Wilson, who for the first time in his career did not play in a preseason opener.

 But as is almost always the case in the preseason, if all goes as planed, the starters won’t necessarily be the story.